 “That.
 Purr for me.”

 “Purr?”
-Nihlus laughed a bit, though he wasn’t feeling particularly humorous.
-The way she said that, the way she now picked at his skin, tickling on purpose to see if she could make him produce the sound again, was in fact making him a little uncomfortable.
+Nihlus forced out a little laugh.
+The way she said that, the way she now picked at his skin, tickling on purpose to see if she could make him produce the sound again, was in fact making him uncomfortable.
 “It’s a spontaneous thing.
 Not something I can do on demand.”
-Not something he was willing to do on demand would be the full truth, but he felt he needed to stress the point.
+Not something he was willing to do on demand, for her, would be the full truth, but he decided to forego the subtleties.

 “Oh.
 Alright.”
 Her hands were now fumbling to unbutton his pants and he found he wasn’t entirely sure he wanted her to succeed.
 As uninformed as she seemed to be, she’d stare at his crotch and ask where it was, which would at the very least delay its appearance.
 Thankfully she didn’t, and as he kicked the pants off along with his boots, and finally stood naked in front of her, she took a step back to study him.
 “I had no idea your… uh… tattoos… go all the way down there.”

 Nihlus smiled, rewarded her interest with another “purr” and took another step forward.
 This time, when he laid his hands on her, she relaxed into the kiss.
 He closed his eyes.
 Soon enough, he’d be lost in her softness.
-In the way her body adjusted to his, warming his carapace all the way down.
+In the way her body adjusted to his, molded to and warmed his carapace.
 In the way her lips closed around his mandibles and sucked on the ends.
-Oh yes, suction was a big part of the human sex appeal.
+Oh yes.
+Suction is a big part of the human sex appeal.

 “Errr…” she said, taking another step back.